alliedtelesis/py-networking/srcdoc/intro.rst

     >>> d.close()

 In spite all, things could not be working good as explained above.
-Strange to say, the device is connected to your network and the board software is perfectly running.
+Strange to say, the device is connected to your network and it is operational.
 What is going wrong?

 The answer is: the device must be reachable through SSH protocol.